 Moving on to school can be both exciting and challenging - for children and also for their parents.
-Staff who work with your child in nursery or in other pre-school settings will try to make sure that your child's move to school is a positive experience in many ways - for example by:
+Staff who work with your child in nursery or in other early learning and childcare settings will try to make sure that your child's move to school is a positive experience in many ways - for example by:

 - talking about any concerns you may have

 - passing on any information you wish the school to know

 - giving your child the chance to visit the school and get to know the staff